Nebius-Academy/boltz2-mk8s/tutorial.md

 EOF
 ```

-**Notes:**
+Notes:
-- `storageClassName: csi-mounted-fs-path-sc` — instructs Kubernetes to use the CSI driver installed in step 8 (`csi-mounted-fs-path`)
+- `storageClassName: csi-mounted-fs-path-sc` instructs Kubernetes to use the CSI driver (`csi-mounted-fs-path`);
-- this driver is configured to mount the shared filesystem created earlier
+- this driver is configured to mount the shared filesystem created earlier.

-### Check the status
+### Check status

-Run the following commands to verify that your cluster nodes and the PersistentVolumeClaim are ready:
+Run the following commands to verify that your cluster nodes and the PVC are ready:

 ```bash
 kubectl get nodes